djain87/DataAnalysis_on_AFL_Project/README.md

 Analyze : I have used python as a tool to analyse the dataset.
 I create compelling Visualizations using matplotlib and seaborn to share my findings and results in an appleaing way.

 # Problem Statement
-The goal of this project to perform indepth analysis of gaining valuable insights to predict performance, results and who the key players are.
+The goal of this project to perform in-depth analysis of gaining valuable insights to predict performance, results and who the key players are.

 # Task
 a.
 Find average goals scored in Home matches for each team